 How are places allocated?

-Priority of offer of places will be given first to applicants who have completed both the SHEP Personal Development year and the Social Awareness & Community Empowerment courses and secondly to those with exemptions (through SHEP’s Recognition of Prior Learning process) or who are making an undertaking related to the Social Awareness Course.
+Priority of offer of places will be given first to applicants who have completed both the SHEP Personal Development year and the Social Awareness & Community Empowerment courses, secondly to those with exemptions (through SHEP’s Recognition of Prior Learning process) and thirdly to those who exceptionally are making an undertaking related to an unmet requirement and have demonstrated sufficient other training undertaken to assure SHEP of readiness for this programme.
 Priority is also given to those who have a clear sense of how they intend to use the training in future years.
 Some applicants may be asked to come for interview.
 Places among those considered ready for training will be allocated largely on a first-come, first-served basis.
 Early application is advised.

 How is the course structured?

-The course will involve 111 contact hours in total from March to November, with a break in the summer.
-(20 weekly on-line sessions and 10 weekend days – this is 60% in-person overall).
-We are aiming for one course to run (subject to sufficient applications) commencing in early March 2023; we are planning for a group of 16 participants, working with two regular trainers.
+The course will involve 111 contact hours fully in-person in total from March to December 2024 in SHEP Arfoyle, Cork City (Oak Room) with indicative 28 weekly sessions on Monday nights 7.30pm to 10pm and 7 weekend days) with trainers Mary Mangan and Rose Crowley.
+Commencing on weekend of 23/24th March 2024; we are planning for a group of 16-17 participants.
 Over the course of the year, participants are also expected to undertake a total of 18 hours’ collaborative learning in small groups.

 What approach is used in training?